usadson/WebServer/README.md

 ## Running
-As the project is currently in development stages, no system(ctl/d/etc.) support atm.
+As the project is currently in development stages, no system(ctl/d/etc.) support at the moment.
 Simply run the executable with `./server`.
-You may need to `chmod +x server` it.

 To stop the server, you can force the server to stop immediately by hitting control + c, but a better thing to do is to shutdown the server gracefully by